brainlife/app-mean-transformation-matrix/README.md

 # app-mean-transformation-matrix

-This is a draft of a future Brainlife App using [MNE Python](https://mne.tools/stable/index.html) to compute the mean transformation matrix across all runs.
+Repository of a Brainlife App using [MNE Python](https://mne.tools/stable/index.html) to compute the mean transformation matrix across all runs.

 # app-mean-transformation-matrix documentation

 1) Compute the mean tranformation matrix across all runs
-2) Allow to have the same head position across all runs
+2) This matrix will be used to realign all runs according to the mean head position at the beginning of all runs when applying Maxwell Filtering.
 3) Input files are:
     * a MEG file in `.fif` format corresponding to the first run,
     * a MEG file in `.fif` format corresponding to the second run,
     * an optional MEG file in `.fif` format corresponding to the third run,
     * ...
-    * an optional MEG file in `.fif` format corresponding to the n<sup>th</sup> run.
+    * an optional MEG file in `.fif` format corresponding to the n<sup>th</sup>
+    * the MEG file in `.fif` format we will want to preprocess,
+    * an optional fine calibration file in `.dat`,
+    * an optional crosstalk compensation file in `.fif`,
+    * an optional head position file in `.pos`,
+    * an optional destination file in `.fif`,
+    * an optional event file in `.tsv`. run.
 4) Ouput file is a `.fif` file with the mean tranformation matrix in `raw.info["dev_head_t"]["trans"]`.